 This course is designed as an introduction to principles and techniques used in the supervision of school personnel, including pre-service candidates and professional school staff.
 A range of supervisory strategies aimed at enhancing teaching and learning in the classroom will be examined.
-Students will gain knowledge in clinical supervision, adult learning theory, and evaluation systems used to improve teaching and learning.
+Participants will gain knowledge in clinical supervision, adult learning theory, and evaluation systems used to improve teaching and learning.

 Educational Psychology 315-570: Foundations of Educational Measurement (3 credits)

-This course is designed to expose students to the broad area of educational measurement and help them develop the knowledge and skills related assessment of student progress.
-Students’ learning is evaluated by participation in Blackboard Collaborate conferences, on-line discussions, completion of tests or other products, and a development of measurement portfolio that students build throughout the semester.
+This course is designed to expose participants to the broad area of educational measurement and help them develop the knowledge and skills related assessment of student progress.
+Participants’ learning is evaluated by participation in Blackboard Collaborate conferences, on-line discussions, completion of tests or other products, and a development of measurement portfolio that students build throughout the semester.
 The goal of the portfolio is to help students tie measurement concepts to their work as teachers and to demonstrate growth in knowledge, skills, and dispositions of teacher standards related to educational measurement.

 Educational Psychology 315-632: Practicum in Supervision of School Personnel (1 credit)